Xonshiz/Hulusubs_dl/ReadMe.md

 `chmod +x __main__.py`

 ### MacOS
-You can install this from homebrew.
+You can install this from Homebrew.
 I'm working on it, will update this section soon.

 ## List of Arguments
 Currently, the script supports these arguments :

 ```
 -h, --help                             Prints the basic help menu of the script and exits.
 -url,--hulu-url                        Url of the Hulu video or series to download subtitles from.